CynV/callfire-api-samples/java/README.md

 # Java API-Samples #
 The following API samples are included here.
-By default, all samples are configured to connect to CallFire's developer API.
-They will need to be configured to use the production API before being used in any real situation.
+Before running these samples, be sure to modify the file samples.properties with valid credentials and contacts.
+Note that all samples are configured to connect to CallFire's developer API.
+They will need to be modified to use the production API before being used in any real situation.

 ## Text Broadcast ##
 ### SimpleTextBroadcastSample ###